 Lesson #1: Learn when to stick it out and when to call it quits.

 Post-grad life saw me back at my family-owned bookstore in Mississippi simultaneously planning my wedding and future.
-Two days before the ceremony, I interviewed for a social media marketer/writer job at a tech start-up.
-They offered me the job and told me to show up the Monday after the honeymoon.
-Relief swept over me.
-I wasn’t going to get married as a jobless loser.
+Two days before the ceremony, I interviewed for a social media marketer position at a tech start-up.
+They told me to show up the Monday after the honeymoon.
+Relief.

 The start-up was basically a social media marketing company, which they would not appreciate me saying.
-They built their own technology for us writers to use in our day-to-day work, so my skill set and experience narrowed, limiting my transferable skills greatly.
+They built their own technology for us writers to use in our day-to-day work, so my skill set and experience narrowed, limiting my transferable skills.
 Most people only lasted a few months before they moved on to a different job.
-I stayed for my mentor, but it was getting more difficult by the day to keep showing up for work.
+I stayed for my mentor.

-An opportunity fell from the heavens for my husband, which prompted a move three hours away to Memphis.
+An opportunity fell from the heavens for my husband, which meant relocation.
 I offered to continue working, as they were understaffed, and I felt like it could be a symbiotic relationship—the continued benefit of a steady paycheck for me and much needed help for them.
 It seemed logical and the job was social media, totally online, and therefore, perfect as a long-distance job, right?

 I worked remotely for about a year, traveling from Memphis, TN to Jackson, MS once a month, every month.
 I would stay with my best friend at the company (my aforementioned mentor) and work on location for a couple of days.
 That was one of the most tiring years of my life, and at some undefinable moment—maybe it was several moments that gathered together like dust—I stopped going the extra mile.
 I didn’t quit, but I stopped caring.
 I was doing the bare minimum.
 I hated my job, and it bled into my ever aspect of my life.